Mahamadahir/strategy-lab/README.md

 - Provide an end-to-end research-to-production workflow that transforms raw market data into actionable stock predictions.
 - Maintain a modular architecture so data ingestion, feature engineering, modeling, and monitoring can evolve independently.
 - Ship a reliable predictor that can be scheduled, audited, and continuously improved through the Strategy Lab toolchain.
+- Guarantee every feature is backed by automated tests (unit, integration, and regression) before promotion.

 ## Current Modules
 - `strategies/` - randomisable building blocks (MA crossover, RSI mean reversion, MACD) plus mutation utilities.